We’ve decided to write this article for two reasons:

 The earned value allows us to understand how effective (in terms of timing and cost) the project team develops the planned capital investment in the project and if this efficiency is poor, then promptly decide on the corrective actions in a project.

-Convenience of the earned value also lies in the fact that this indicator allows to measure not only the state of the whole project, but the state of any of its parts.
-On the other hand, this indicator can be calculated for a more general categories – total portfolio of a company.
+The convenience of the earned value also lies in the fact that this indicator allows measuring not only the state of the whole project but the state of any of its parts.
+On the other hand, this indicator can be calculated for more general categories – a total portfolio of a company.

 So, having calculated the earned value, we now know “where we are” in the project.
 But, as we’ll see later, this is only the tip of the iceberg of the earned value.

-The earned value itself allows to establish the fact of being of the project in a certain state.
-A more detailed analysis of this state allow for indicators derived from it.
+The earned value itself allows establishing the fact of being of the project in a certain state.
+A more detailed analysis of this state allows indicators derived from it.